 During the first two semesters, students can significantly improve their English language skills, especially their comprehension of academic literature, broaden their vocabulary, and gain confidence in writing and presenting in the English language.

 J-Term (short, intensive semester)

-During five weeks in January and February, first-year students attend intensive seminars on statistics in social research and take workshops devoted to art.
+During five weeks in January and February, first-year students attend intensive seminars on statistics in social research and ancient Greek philosophy.

 Structure of the SECOND YEAR

 Declaring a Minor